ProvenanceAnalytics/vis/README.md

 cd bin
 nano spade
 ```
-Now that we are in the configuration file scroll down untill you see these lines:
+Now that we are in the configuration file scroll down until you see these lines:
 ```
 JVMARGS="-server -Xms8G -Xmx16G"
 JVMARGSDEBUG="-server -Xms8G -Xmx16G -XX:+UseConcMarkSweepGC"